wesonga/wesonga/README.md

 # Ahoy 👋 🪐

+This is my digital playground — where code meets curiosity.
+I'm a Data Engineer, Analyst, and Scientist, with a passion for transforming raw data into actionable insights and intelligent systems.

-Canvas to learn, relearn, explore, experiment, and innovate with a diverse array of tools and tech stacks.
+Whether it's building data pipelines, wrangling large datasets, running experiments, or diving deep into modeling, this space is where I explore, break, fix, learn, and innovate with a wide arsenal of tools and stacks.

 ![Header](https://github.com/wesonga/wesonga/blob/main/bob.gif)